Persimmon: Culture

 In Ozark folklore, the severity of the upcoming winter is said to be predictable by slicing a persimmon seed and seeing whether it is shaped like a knife, fork, or spoon within.
-According to Missouri Department of Conservation, this is not a reliable method.
+According to the Missouri Department of Conservation, this is not a reliable method.

 In Korean folklore the dried persimmon (gotgam, Korean: 곶감) has a reputation for scaring away tigers.

-In Malaysia and Singapore. large persimmons are viewed as a status symbol.
+In Malaysia and Singapore, large persimmons are viewed as a status symbol.

-Problems
+Diseases

 In 1999, the first report of leaf blight on sweet persimmon tree by fungal pathogen Pestalotiopsis theae in Spain was documented.